Owen3H/twittxr/README.md

 ```
 </details>

-After calling `usePuppeteer`, stopping it again at any point is as simple as
+To stop using Puppeteer at any point, you can simply call:
 ```js
 Timeline.disablePuppeteer()
 ```